El Mundo de

 They were a people known for the technical accuracy & high level of detail in their metal work.

-In my learning & research of the Quimbaya peoples is how I learned about their metal work & the alloy of tumbaga, the silver/copper/gold metal alloy widely used in Pre-Hispanic works.
+In my research of the Quimbaya, I learned about their metal work & the alloy of tumbaga, the silver/copper/gold metal alloy widely used in Pre-Hispanic works.

 The break down composition of the tumbaga alloy consists of varying proportions of copper, gold, & silver.
 Though typically in a percentage ratio of 80:15:5.